Hudson Houck

-Hudson Houck (born January 7, 1943) is an American football coach and college player who was an offensive line coach for a six teams of the National Football League (NFL) over a 40-year coaching career.
-Houck retired on January 10, 2012.
+Hudson Houck (born January 7, 1943) is an American former professional football coach who was an offensive line coach in the National Football League (NFL) for 40 years.

 Playing career and coaching beginnings

 Houck attended and graduated from Eagle Rock High School in Los Angeles.
 In 1960 he was selected first string All City Center.

 Houck was a center for the Trojans of Southern California from 1962 to 1964.
 He won a national championship as a member of the 1962 team.

 He began his coaching career as an assistant coach for Crescenta Valley High School in California.
 Following two years in the United States Army, Houck resumed his role at Crescenta Valley.

 In 1970 Houck coached the freshmen team at Southern California, and after two years he became the offensive line coach at Stanford.
 There he coached the first Stanford 2-time All-Pac-8 offensive guard and Hall of Famer, Alex Karakozoff and sent several players to the NFL including Gary Anderson, Bill Reid and tutoring eventual All-American and first round NFL draft pick Gordon King.

 Houck returned to his alma mater in 1976, coaching the offensive line at Southern California.
 During this time, he helped send numerous Trojans to the National Football League including Marvin Powell, Pat Howell, Brad Budde, Anthony Muñoz, Keith Van Horne, Chris Foote, Roy Foster, Bruce Matthews, Don Mosebar and Tony Slaton, among others.
 This group helped lead the way for Heisman Trophy-winning running backs Charles White and Marcus Allen, in addition to another USC great, Ricky Bell, an NFL first-round draft choice in 1977.